Senuth-Per/NewsArticleRecommendationSystemOOD/README.md

 ## 🚀 Features

-- User Registration & Authentication
-  A secure sign-up and login system to personalize the user experience.
+- User Registration & Authentication :  A secure sign-up and login system to personalize the user experience.

-- Article Fetching
-  Dynamically retrieves the latest news articles for users to browse and rate.
+- Article Fetching :  Dynamically retrieves the latest news articles for users to browse and rate.

-- Rating & Feedback Submission
-  Users can rate articles (1-5 stars) and provide feedback to help improve future recommendations.
+- Rating & Feedback Submission :  Users can rate articles (1-5 stars) and provide feedback to help improve future recommendations.

-- Recommendation Engine
-  Prioritizes and suggests articles based on relevance, user interests, and keyword analysis.
+- Recommendation Engine :  Prioritizes and suggests articles based on relevance, user interests, and keyword analysis.

-- Real-time Personalization
-  Captures user interactions on-the-fly to continuously improve the accuracy of recommendations.
+- Real-time Personalization :  Captures user interactions on-the-fly to continuously improve the accuracy of recommendations.

-- Keyword Extraction
-  Automatically identifies key topics from articles and user feedback to fine-tune preferences.
+- Keyword Extraction :  Automatically identifies key topics from articles and user feedback to fine-tune preferences.

 ## 🛠️ Technologies Used

-- JavaFX: For a responsive and user-friendly graphical interface.
+- JavaFX : For a responsive and user-friendly graphical interface.
-- MongoDB: For efficient, scalable data storage and retrieval.
+- MongoDB : For efficient, scalable data storage and retrieval.
-- Java: Core application logic and backend processing.
+- Java : Core application logic and backend processing.

 ## 💡 How It Works